-Ethical judges don’t cover it up, defend it, or pretend it does not exist, and sit back and let an officer of the court break the rules, their oaths, abuse and victimize a party seeking justice.
-Those who do are oath breaking judges.
+Ethical judges don’t cover it up, defend it, or pretend it does not exist, and sit back and let an officer of the court break the rules, and their oaths, abuse and victimize a party seeking justice.
+Those who do are oath-breaking judges.
 These judges, according to the canons, also give the appearance of being in the tank with an attorney for some unjust gain.

 Okay, let’s wrap this up.

 I hope you feel empowered by this latest installment and it gives you an appreciation and respect for all the ethical, oath-following officers of the court, who stand firm against corruption when we know there are so many officers of the court who don’t.